 The object browser panel in the Looker IDE allows you to view all the objects in your project in one place, along with the hierarchical relationships between them.
 This can be a useful alternative to navigating your project by file or folder, as it may be easier to find specific LookML objects and understand the relationships between them.

 Viewing the objects in a project

 The object browser panel shows the models, Explores, views, and fields that have been defined in your project, along with the hierarchy of objects and the type of each object.
 If your project also includes imported files, you can read more details about viewing those objects below.

 To use the object browser panel, select the object browser icon, which is below the folder icon in the IDE navigation bar:

 The object browser panel groups objects by type, and objects are sorted alphabetically within each type.
 Using the object browser panel, you can show or hide the hierarchies of objects by expanding or collapsing objects.

 Collapsing and expanding objects

 You can collapse and expand models, Explores, and views to reveal or hide the objects they contain.
 Any model in a project is expanded by default in the object browser panel, revealing a list of the Explores defined in the model:

 Viewing the type of an object

 The object browser panel lists the following object types:

-You can view the type of an object in your project by hovering over that object’s name in the object browser panel.
-In the example below, hovering over the
+You can view the type of an object in your project by hovering over that object’s name in the object browser panel:

 The icon to the left of each object’s name also identifies the object type: